Press Kit — Media Resources for Arkansas Pension Investigation

 Background resources

-- Credit ratings: Moody’s downgraded Israel from A1 to Baa1 (via A2); S&P downgraded from AA- to A (via A+); Fitch downgraded from A+ to A (August 2024); all three maintained negative outlook
+- Credit ratings: Moody’s downgraded the issuing country from A1 to Baa1 (via A2); S&P downgraded from AA- to A (via A+); Fitch downgraded from A+ to A (August 2024); all three maintained negative outlook

 - Prior press coverage: Jennifer Lenow, “Arkansas taxpayers are loaning Israel millions of dollars as its war in Gaza grinds on,” Arkansas Times, July 11, 2025

 - Parallel investigation: Stephen Caruso, “Treasurer Garrity bought Israel Bonds.
-Candidate Garrity then campaigned at the firm’s gala,” Spotlight PA, March 17, 2026 — independent journalists in Pennsylvania raising similar fiduciary and ethics questions about state Israel Bonds purchases
+Candidate Garrity then campaigned at the firm’s gala,” Spotlight PA, March 17, 2026 — independent journalists in Pennsylvania raising similar fiduciary and ethics questions about state sovereign bond purchases

 - Source documents: Browse the full FOIA document archive — key evidence documents published for public review